COSC481W-2021Winter/Sprint-Grading/Film Club/Sprint 1-3.1-3.7.md

 **Alexander Schumacher**

 Ability to search users
-- [ ] Add a filter option to the search bar so you choose to search for users instead of movies
+- [x] Add a filter option to the search bar so you choose to search for users instead of movies
-- [ ] Add search functionality by username
+- [x] Add search functionality by username

 **Supraja Kalva**

 Edit personal information on profile
-- [ ] Users register with all the correct information (First and last name, profile picture, date of birth (optional)
+- [x] Users register with all the correct information (First and last name, profile picture, date of birth (optional) (bug: for the first time, profile_pic_form.cleaned_data will give an error.)

 **Nick Gilliam**